Is Open Banking safe?

-With the advent of Open Banking, many people have been left wondering: how safe is it?
-Open Banking benefits are numerous, but businesses that use it don’t want to question security.
+With the advent of open banking, many people are wondering: how safe is it?
+Open banking benefits are numerous, and robust security is among the main features.

 Is it safe to use Open Banking?